Qyrus > Resources > Blogs > Feature Friday – How Does Service Virtualization Help in Software Testing?

 Tim:

 But what makes Qyrus unique is that Qyrus provides 2 approaches for virtualization.
-The manual approach allows users to create Mock API with Java, Python, or a similar technology, yielding desired, static Responses every time.
-Qyrus also offers a dynamic approach – where users can generate real-time data, using dynamic APIs, while implementing them across test scripts.
+The manual approach allows users to create Mock API with Java, Python, or similar technology, yielding desired, static responses every time.
+Qyrus also offers a dynamic approach, where users can generate real-time data, using dynamic APIs, while implementing them across test scripts.

 A unique feature with a range of possibilities, we wanted to figure out just how targeted this feature can get across an organization’s personas.
 After all, a feature is only as relevant as its usage and functionality!